-Most individuals who are familiar with Singapore?s stock market would likely have come across the Straits Times Index (SGX: ^STI).
-It?s a widely accepted measure of the general movement of the stock market and accounts for more than 75% of the total market capitalisation of all the stocks listed on the Mainboard exchange.
-Such is the index?s ubiquity in the local stock market scene that investors would probably not think twice about what exactly goes on behind the scenes with its construction.
+Most individuals who are familiar with Singapore’s stock market would likely have come across the Straits Times Index (SGX: ^STI).
+It’s a widely accepted measure of the general movement of the stock market and accounts for more than 75% of the total market capitalisation of all the stocks listed on the Mainboard exchange.
+Such is the index’s ubiquity in the local stock market scene that investors would probably not think twice about what exactly goes on behind the scenes with its construction.
 What Goes on in the STI Turns out, the STI is what’s termed as a market-capitalisation-weighted index.
 This…

 Most individuals who are familiar with Singapore’s stock market would likely have come across the Straits Times Index (SGX: ^STI).
 It’s a widely accepted measure of the general movement of the stock market and accounts for more than 75% of the total market capitalisation of all the stocks listed on the Mainboard exchange.
 Such is the index’s ubiquity in the local stock market scene that investors would probably not think twice about what exactly goes on behind the scenes with its construction.